faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

 The ``df`` output is the set of detectable faults and ``ndf`` the set of non-detectable faults.
 In this case it will show that all faults are detectable.

-When doing any sorts of structural analysis for fault diagnosis, the Dulmage-Mendelsohn decomposition
+When doing any sort of structural analysis for fault diagnosis, the Dulmage-Mendelsohn decomposition

     Dulmage, A. L., Mendelsohn, N. S. (1958). "*Coverings of bipartite graphs*".
 Canadian Journal of Mathematics, 10, 517-534.

 is a very useful tool.
-Given a structural model, by proper and well defined reordering of variables and equations, a structure graph can always be transformed into the form shown in
+Given a structural model, by proper and well-defined reordering of variables and equations, a structure graph can always be transformed into the form shown in

 .. image:: images/dmperm_general.png
    :width: 55%